vespa-engine/documentation/en/performance/practical-nearest-neighbor-search.md

-The `wand` query operator is safe, meaning, it returns the same top-k results as the brute-force `dotProduct` query operator. `wand` is a type of query operator which performs matching and ranking interleaved and skipping documents which cannot compete into the top-k results.
+The `wand` query operator is safe, meaning, it returns the same top-k results as the brute-force `dotProduct` query operator. `wand` is a type of query operator which performs matching and ranking interleaved and skipping documents which cannot compete into the final top-k results.
-See the [using wand with Vespa](../using-wand-with-vespa.html) guide for more details.
+See the [using wand with Vespa](../using-wand-with-vespa.html) guide for more details on using `wand` and `weakAnd` query operators.

-## Brute-force exact nearest neighbor search
+## Exact nearest neighbor search
 Vespa's nearest neighbor search operator supports doing exact brute force nearest neighbor search using dense representations.
 This guide uses the [sentence-transformers/all-MiniLM-L6-V2](https://huggingface.co/sentence-transformers/all-MiniLM-L6-v2)